 Students in PhD programs who are beyond their 1st year may be in the Duke@Work system.
 Click here for a step-by-step PDF instruction guide: Duke@Work Miscellaneous Reimbursement Instructions.

 1st year PhD students and professional school students are often NOT in the Duke@Work system.
-In that case, you can submit the paper Miscellaneous Reimbursement form along with along with a PDF or JPG of your receipt(s) and submit them to the USP Director via email.
+In that case, you can submit the Miscellaneous Reimbursement form available on the Duke Financial Services website.
+Access to the form requires logging in with your Duke NetID and password. along with along with a PDF or JPG of your receipt(s) and submit them to the USP Director via email.
 Click here for a step-by-step PDF instruction guide: Miscellaneous Reimbursement Instructions.